 To understand why the racial disparities in Amazon’s system might be harmful, we must keep in mind the history of racial prejudice in the United States, its relationship to geographic segregation and disparities, and the perpetuation of those inequalities over time.
 Amazon argued that its system was justified because it was designed based on efficiency and cost considerations and that race wasn’t an explicit factor.
 Nonetheless, it has the effect of providing different opportunities to consumers at racially disparate rates.
 The concern is that this might contribute to the perpetuation of long-lasting cycles of inequality.
 If, instead, the system had been found to be partial to ZIP codes ending in an odd digit, it would not have triggered a similar outcry.

 The term bias is often used to refer to demographic disparities in algorithmic systems that are objectionable for societal reasons.
-We’ll avoid using this sense of the word bias in this book, since it means different things to different people.
+We’ll minimize the use of this sense of the word bias in this book, since different disciplines and communities understand the term differently, and this can lead to confusion.
 There’s a more traditional use of the term bias in statistics and machine learning.
 Suppose that Amazon’s estimates of delivery dates/times were consistently too early by a few hours.
 This would be a case of statistical bias.
 A statistical estimator is said to be biased if its expected or average value differs from the true value that it aims to estimate.
 Statistical bias is a fundamental concept in statistics, and there is a rich set of established techniques for analyzing and avoiding it.

 There are many other measures that quantify desirable statistical properties of a predictor or an estimator, such as precision, recall, and calibration.
 These are similarly well understood; none of them require any knowledge of social groups and are relatively straightforward to measure.
 The attention to demographic criteria in statistics and machine learning is a relatively new direction.
 This reflects a change in how we conceptualize machine learning systems and the responsibilities of those building them.
 Is our goal to faithfully reflect the data?
 Or do we have an obligation to question the data, and to design our systems to conform to some notion of equitable behavior, regardless of whether or not that’s supported by the data currently available to us?
 These perspectives are often in tension, and the difference between them will become clearer when we delve into stages of machine learning.